5j9/wikitextparser/README.rst

         >>> wikilist.sublists(1, '\*')[0].items
         [' sub-list of b']

-You can convert one type of list to another using the convert method:
+Convert one type of list to another using the convert method:

 .. code:: python